Safety

 • Must have no play in the wheel when moved.
 That means good wheel bearings, ball joints, etc.

-• At least 8 threads used on each lug nut.
+• At least 8 threads are used on each lug nut.

 • Tires can’t have damage like bubbles or chunks missing from the sidewall.